-The Board of Murder Victims’ Families for Reconciliation (MVFR) is made up of dedicated and passionate people who have experienced the murder of a family member or the execution of a family member and advocate for ending and replacing the death penalty in all cases.
+The Board of Directors of Murder Victims’ Families for Reconciliation (MVFR) is composed of dedicated and passionate volunteer activists who have experienced the murder of a family member or the execution of a family member and advocate for ending and replacing the death penalty in all cases.

 Colorado Springs, Colorado

-Rosemary Harris Lytle has spent 20 plus years fighting for diversity and inclusion – first in her career as a newspaper journalist, later as a trainer and speaker, and most recently in her role with the NAACP as State President for Colorado, Montana and Wyoming and as President of the Colorado Springs Branch.
-She is also very active in many other community organizations and has received many awards and honors pertaining to those activities, including the “Making Democracy Work” award from the League of Women Voters.
-Rosemary’s father, Johnnie Banks Sr. was shot to death during a robbery and the murderer was never found.
-She believes that fighting for justice and healing for murder victim families and fighting for an end to the death penalty are the best ways she can honor her father.
+Rosemary Lytle has spent 20 plus years fighting for diversity and inclusion – first in her career as a newspaper columnist, later as a trainer and communications consultant, and most recently in her role with the NAACP as President of the NAACP Colorado Montana Wyoming State Conference.
+Rosemary’s father, Johnnie Banks Sr., died after he was shot four times during a robbery and the crime was never solved.
+She believes fighting for justice and fighting for an end to the death penalty are the best ways she can honor him.
 Rosemary is a graduate of the Journalism School at Ball State University in Muncie, Ind. and holds a Master of Public Administration from the University of Colorado at Colorado Springs.
 She has received the Citizen's Project Divine Award, the Girl Scouts "Woman of Distinction" Award and the "Making Democracy Work" Award presented by the League of Women Voters.

 Little Rock, Arkansas